Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Straight edge nanoribbon: Band structure and Transport properties

 We briefly discuss the case of a straight edge nanoribbon here.
-We present lowest few spin-split sub-bands for straight edge nanoribbon in Fig.\ref{straight_shc_band} where red and blue curves represent the spin-up and spin-down components, respectively.
-Very much similar to the case of zigzag ribbon, here also a number of spin-splitting vanishing as well as anti-crossing points are present between two nearest sub-bands, which are highlighted by circles and squares respectively.
+We present lowest few spin-split subbands for straight edge nanoribbon in Fig.~\ref{straight_shc_band} where red and blue curves represent the spin-up and spin-down components, respectively.
+Very much similar to the case of zigzag ribbon, here also a number of spin splitting vanishing as well as anticrossing points are present between two subbands, which are highlighted by circles and squares respectively.
 It is noticeable that the number of such points are relatively higher in straight edge case compared to zigzag edge.
-It is expected that the SHR can occur when the chemical potential passes through the inter sub-band spin degenerate or anti-crossing points.
+It is expected that the SHR can occur when the chemical potential passes through the inter subband spin degenerate or anticrossing points.
 The SHC is plotted in the Fig.~\ref{fig:straight_SHR} showing multiple resonances.

 The longitudinal conductance for straight edge ribbon is also plotted in Fig.~\ref{straight_longitudinal_c} which also shows quantized steps in units of $2e^{2}/h$, with the overall features similar to the zigzag case.